(A) The following are definitions used in this chapter.

 Ohio Administrative Code: codified administrative rules, adopted by an administrative agency pursuant to authority granted by the general assembly to carry out the policies and intent of a statute enacted by the general assembly.

-Orientation and pre-service training: the process following the initial hiring process by which a newly hired employee is informed about the facility, of his/her employment, its' programs, rules, and expectations.
-Orientation training is usually started following the initial hiring process.
+Orientation and pre-service training: the process following the initial hiring process by which a newly hired employee is informed about the facility, of his/her employment, and its' programs, rules, and expectations.

-PCSA: public child service agency: the children's services board or a county department of human services that has assumed the administration of the children's services function prescribed by Chapter 5153. of the Revised Code.
+PCSA: public children services agency: the children's services board or a county department of human services that has assumed the administration of the children's services function prescribed by Chapter 5153. of the Revised Code.

 PCPA: private child placing agency - any association, as defined in section 5103.02 of the Revised Code that is certified pursuant to sections 5103.03 to 5103.05 of the Revised Code to accept temporary, permanent, or legal custody of children and place the children for either foster care or adoption.